mariohamameh/Midterm/README.md

 Web app designed as digital marketplace for art.

 ## Project Requirements -> User Story & Functionality
+- [] Main Page: feature items - randomized from Favourites
+- [] Login Page: Cannot access site without login from registered user
+- [] Registration Page: Register for account with username and password
+- [] Converstaions: List of all items where buyer has messaged seller
+- [] Items: Scroll thru list, filter on price, selecting items opens specific page, mark/unmark favourites
+- [] Messages: Avaliable once user message buyers
+- [] Add Item Page: Create Listing for new items
   ### Login
 - [] Have a profile with username and id # associated with account
 - [] Site remembers user once logged in
-- [] Main Page will have feature items - randomized from Favourites
   ### Items
 - [] Each item will have image, artist name, artist bio, price if avaliable, seller(admin) name
 - [] Favourite items while browsing items